BackAppX/BackAppX-Flutter/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-## Backappx
+## Backappx-SDK
-backappx is a Flutter package for the BackAppX platform.
+BackAppX-SDK is a Flutter package for the BackAppX platform.

 TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.